Explore some of our current research projects in Social Anthropology.

 This research is funded by the British Academy and Leverhulme (2016 to 2018) and the Toyota Foundation (2019 to 2022).

-In this research, funded by the British Academy and Leverhulme (2016 to 2018) and the Toyota Foundation (2018 to 2019), Chika Watanabe takes 'preparedness' in disaster risk reduction efforts as an ethnographic artefact to study how catastrophic pasts and futures are made present through material and bodily practices.

-She explores the possibility that 'playful' approaches, such as using child-friendly games, can be effective methods for translating values across countries and embedding preparedness in people’s everyday lives.

-Continuing previous research on anti-racist actions in Latin America, Peter Wade, along with Manchester colleagues Lúcia Sá and Ignacio Aguiló, were awarded a £1million grant from the Arts and Humanities Research Council.
-Starting in January 2020, the project will explore how artists in Argentina, Brazil and Colombia address racial diversity in their work and how they use their art to challenge racism.

-This research is funded by the British Academy and Leverhulme (2016 to 2018) and the Toyota Foundation (2019 to 2022).

 Chika Watanabe takes 'preparedness' in disaster risk reduction efforts as an ethnographic artefact.
 To study how catastrophic pasts and futures are made through material and bodily practices.
 Specifically, she explores how various actors design, learn, embody, and export/import Japanese disaster preparedness (bosai) education/training efforts around the world, particularly in Chile.

 She explores the possibility that 'playful' approaches, such as using child-friendly games, can be effective methods for translating values across countries and embedding preparedness in people’s everyday lives.

 The project explores how artists in Argentina, Brazil and Colombia address racial diversity in their work and how they use art to challenge racism.